neelsmith/homericlanguage/README.md

 > *Work in progress: not ready for release.*

+## Note

+The Homer Multitext project archive currently includes editions of the *Iliad* for the following manuscript sources:

+- Venetus A (Marciana 454 = 822; siglum `msA`): books 1-24.
+- Venetus B (Marciana 453 = 821; siglum `msB`): book 9
+- Escorial, Upsilon 1.1 (siglum `e3`): books 8, 9, 10

 ## Datasets

-For each of the *Iliad*s in the Homer Multitext project archive, we create:
+For each of the *Iliad*s in the Homer Multitext project archive, I create:

 - a corpus of citable tokens
 - a corpus of citable syllables, defined phonetically